jlvihv/liveship/README.md

 ## Introduction

-liveship is a compact and easy-to-use live streaming recording tool.
-It currently supports YouTube, TikTok, Twitch, Douyin, Huya, and Xiaohongshu, with plans to add support for more platforms in the future.
+liveship is a compact and user-friendly live stream recording tool that captures live streams as video files.
+It is a cross-platform desktop application that supports Windows, macOS, and Linux systems.

 ![image](image.png)

 ## How It Works

 liveship essentially acts as a wrapper for ffmpeg.
 It simulates requests to obtain live stream URLs and then uses ffmpeg to record them.
-Therefore, you must have ffmpeg installed on your computer and specify the path to ffmpeg on the "Program Settings" page.
+If ffmpeg is not installed on your computer, liveship can automatically download it for you.

+## Supported Websites

+[x] youtube
+[x] tiktok
+[x] twitch
+[x] Douyin
+[x] Huya
+[x] Xiaohongshu
+[] More platforms are in development.

 ## Tech Stack